 A colored touch screen conveys measuring data and setup information.
 The menu structure allows the operator to modify all operational parameters by using the touch screen.
-A menu-lock-out feature, with password protection, is available to prevent the unauthorized use of the meter.
-The M800 Multiparameter transmitter can be configured to use up to eight analog and/or up to eight relay outputs for process control.
+A menu-lockout feature, with password protection, is available to prevent the unauthorized use of the meter.
+The M800 Multi-parameter transmitter can be configured to use up to eight analog and/or up to eight relay outputs for process control.

-The M800 Multiparameter transmitter is equipped with a USB communication interface.
+The M800 Multi-parameter transmitter is equipped with a USB communication interface.
 This interface provides up- and download capabilities of the transmitter configuration via a Personal Computer (PC).

-This description corresponds to the firmware release, version 1.2 for the transmitter M800 Water 2-channel, M800 Process 2-channel, M800 Water 4-channel and M800 Process 4-channel.
+This description corresponds to the firmware release, version 1.2.
 Changes are taking place constantly, without prior notification.